Treechcer/FORGE/readme.md

 ### config values

+#### hash

-- `hash` : This switches between Hash and Time mode to compare the values of files.
+This switches between Hash and Time mode to compare the values of files.

+#### exeName

-- `exeName` : This changes the name of the output `.exe` file, you have to end the name with `.exe`.
+This changes the name of the output `.exe` file, it should end with `.exe` it will most likely work without it too.
+Even though it's called `exeName` on MacOS and Linux it's as every other executable without the `.exe` part.

+#### compileCommand

-- `compileCommand` : This choses your your command for compiling (and for Mac OS because they use clang++).
+This choses your your command for compiling (and for Mac OS because they use clang++).
-- `createClangFile` : This creates `.clang-format` file if it's true.
-- `threads` : This changes the number of threads.

 > Note: if you change it from g++ to something else, you should have in mind that the compilation might not work if you use other compiler.
 That command looks like this (default): `g++ -c file1.cpp file1.cpp -o app.exe` this is mostly used if you remap your g++ command to something else.

+#### createClangFile

+This creates `.clang-format` file if it's true in your main directory, this has some defaults I use if you don't have `.clang-format` file in your `FORGE` directory.

+#### threads

+This changes the number of threads.
+Generally more threads = faster app building.
+This isn't true **most** of the times, this makes biggest difference in the initial build, after that **most** of the times, it won't change much.
+Threads in FORGE works in a way that every file that's compiled into object (`.o`) file is ran on a new thread, so if you don't change more than one file or have just one file when initially building an app this won't change the speed.

 ## inputs